oracle/cloudtestdrive/AppDev/cloud-native/Docker/DockerLabs.md

 <details><summary><b>More details on Graal</b></summary>

-Though not covered in this lab if you want more details on the free to use community edition of the Graal JVM or the fully supported enterprise version which includes the Ahead-of-Time compilation capabilities for Java applications that compiles the Java byte code into native programs (and thus makes for a much faster startup and more efficient operations) or info on it's support for polyglot applications (which are becoming increasingly important.) there are other labs available.
+Though not covered in this lab if you want more details on the free to use community edition of the Graal JVM or the fully supported enterprise version which includes the Ahead-of-Time compilation capabilities for Java applications that compiles the Java byte code into native programs (and thus makes for a much faster startup and more efficient operations) or info on it's support for polyglot applications (which are becoming increasingly important). there are other labs available.

 The [Graal web site](https://www.graalvm.org/) provides more details on Graal.